yujianyuanhaha/DQN-DSA/README.md

 --------------------------------------------------------------------------
 # Notice
 1. When assign new number of channels and DQN node exist, need to restart the IPython console, exist pop size umatch error.
 While would not happen in raw terminal.
-2. mdpNode would meet compuation constraint when number of channel over 10.
+2. mdpNode would meet compuation constraint when number of channel over 10, result in dead loop (stuck at stateSpaceCreate).

 --------------------------------------------------------------------------